What you need to know before booking your first Airbnb accommodation

-I finally did it.
-I found a reason to stay at an Airbnb.
+I finally did it and found a reason to stay at an Airbnb.
+I did my first Airbnb booking!

 When I travel for this blog or for my consulting business I tend to stay at hotels.
 It is just me traveling, and the trips are usually short and therefore hotels are perfect.
 I get a decent room, and I spend very little time in it.
 However, when I recently traveled to South Africa, I traveled with my entire family and the duration of the trip was for 5 weeks.
 This was an entirely different trip and a hotel room would have been way too small, way too expensive, and therefore Airbnb became the perfect go-to option.